ShayanTheNerd/multiplication-table/README.md

 <p>Users should be able to:</p>
 <ul>
    <li>Recieve a firendly warning if they're previweing website on a non-desktop device (mobile, tablet, etc.).</li>
-   <li>Hover over a number (table cell) and have corresponding table cells highlighted to see the numbers that make up the multiplication.</li>
+   <li>Hover over a number (table cell) or click on it if on a non-desktop device and have corresponding table cells highlighted to see the numbers that make up the multiplication.</li>
 </ul>

 <h3>Links</h3>